 - A human touch still helps: To keep AI content in Google’s good graces, a bit of human oversight goes a long way.
 Fact-checking, editing, and adding a unique perspective make all the difference.

-Here’s the bottom line: As long as your primary goal is delivering value through relevant, helpful content, you won’t face penalties for your AI generated content.
+Here’s the bottom line: As long as your primary goal is delivering value through relevant, helpful content, you won’t face penalties for your AI-generated content.

 Google’s sophisticated algorithms, including BERT and MUM, are designed to evaluate content quality and user value.
 They look at factors like semantic connections, engagement metrics, and how well your content satisfies user intent.